From 1327 England and Wales have shared Kings and Queens

 Married 1.
 Ecgwynn, 2.
 Aelfflaed, 3.
 Eadgifu

-Continued to drive out the Vikings and work towards uniting England.
+Edward continued to drive out the Vikings and work towards uniting England.
+He took control of Mercia after the death of his sister, Aethelflaed, Lady of Mercia.

 Did not marry

-United England and is recognised as the first King of all England
+Achieved his father’s and grandfather’s aims and united England after taking Northumbria.
+He is generally recognised as the first King of all England.

 Married 1.
 Aelfgifu of Shaftesbury, 2.
 Aethelflaed of Damerham